oreplay/oreplay-backend/docs/uploads-v1-vs-v2.md

 repeated uploads are already cheap because unchanged classes are skipped by hash, and overlapping ones are refused by the stage lock, so a key would have bought only the ability to correlate live.

+Alongside these, every object in the response carries a **`_c`** key naming its schema — `UploadedV2` on the envelope, `UploadedV2Meta` on the meta, `UploadMessage` on each message.
+It is what the OpenAPI generator reads to emit one named type instead of an anonymous shape, exactly as v1 does with `Uploaded`.
+A client ignores it.

+**Nothing is keyed on it and no client action depends on it.** A client that never learns the id — its POST timed out, the connection died — has lost only a label: the classes were still imported and still pushed, and the next GET or push carries the same truth.

 | level | when |
 |---|---|
 | `info` | nothing to report, including "no class needed importing" |